zayyanmatin/sre-data-service/README.md

 export SRE_DSN=your_dsn

 ## Ingest Data
-To run the script to ingest data into the database, run main.go from data-ingest/cmd
+To ingest data into the database, run main.go from data-ingest/cmd

 ## API
 To start the API server, run main.go from api/cmd.
 API will be available on port 1323.